rotundasoftware/cartero/README.md

 	* Any bundle dependencies (and inter-bundle dependencies) are resolved.
 	* In development mode, served assets are preprocessed, but not minified or concatenated.
 	* In production mode, served assets are preprocessed, minified and concatenated.
-* Use your preferred JavaScript module system (e.g. RequireJS, [Marionette](https://github.com/marionettejs/backbone.marionette) Modules).
-Cartero even supports CommonJS via [Browserify](https://github.com/substack/node-browserify)!
+* Use your preferred JavaScript module system (e.g. RequireJS, [Marionette](https://github.com/marionettejs/backbone.marionette) Modules), or even CommonJS!
 * Include [Bower](http://bower.io/) packages as bundles.

 Cartero is agnostic to JavaScript frameworks, stylesheet and templating languages.
-It is also 98% agnostic to web frameworks &ndash; the [very small hook](https://github.com/rotundasoftware/cartero-express-hook/blob/master/middleware.js) of runtime logic is easy to port to any environment, but is currently only available for Node.js / Express.
+It also *almost* works with any web framework &ndash; the [very small hook](https://github.com/rotundasoftware/cartero-express-hook/blob/master/middleware.js) of runtime logic is easy to port to any environment, but is currently only available for Node.js / Express.
+Instructions for writing a Hook for another framework <a href="#hook">are below</a>.

 ## Overview